 - Applied Statistics

 Qualifying exams are offered in August and January.
-Students are required to take the qualifying exams within one year of admission.
-Supported students entering with a master's degree are required to take the qualifying exams within one semester of admission.
-Students who do not pass all three exams in two consecutive exam periods are terminated from the program.
+Full-time students are required to take the qualifying exams in August of the year following year of admission.
+Part-time students are required to take the qualifying exams within the first three years of enrollment in the program.
+Students who do not pass both exams in two consecutive exam periods are terminated from the program.

-In order to advance to candidacy, students must complete all coursework, pass the qualifying and comprehensive examinations, and defend a dissertation proposal.
+In order to advance to candidacy, students must complete all coursework, pass the qualifying exams, and defend a dissertation proposal.